-The Military Spouses Residency Relief Act (MSRRA) affects the treatment of residency and income for spouses of military personnel for state tax purposes for tax years 2009 and after.
-If a Pennsylvania resident service member is serving outside Pennsylvania and their nonmilitary spouse earns income in that other state - and the spouse claims relief under the MSRRA - the spouse's income is only taxable to Pennsylvania.
-If a Pennsylvania nonresident service member is serving in Pennsylvania and their nonmilitary spouse earns income in Pennsylvania, the spouse's income is not taxable to Pennsylvania under MSRRA, when the service member and spouse are both residents or domicilaries of the same other state, and if the spouse is in Pennsylvania solely to be with the service member.
-PA-source income, from a business, profession, farm, rental or royalty property, related to a business or property located in Pennsylvania remains taxable to PA nonresident military personnel and their spouses and is not covered by the MSRRA.
-For detailed information on how MSRRA impacts state taxation of income earned by a service member's nonmilitary spouse, please review Tax Bulletin 2010-01 on the department's website, www.revenue.pa.gov.
+The Servicemembers Civil Relief Act (SCRA) affects the treatment of residency and income for spouses of military personnel for state tax purposes.
+If a Pennsylvania resident service member is serving outside Pennsylvania and their nonmilitary spouse earns income in that other state - and the spouse claims relief under the SCRA - the spouse's income is only taxable to Pennsylvania.
+If a Pennsylvania nonresident service member is serving in Pennsylvania and their nonmilitary spouse earns income in Pennsylvania, the spouse's compensation income is not taxable to Pennsylvania under SCRA, when the service member is in Pennsylvania in compliance with military orders, the servicemember's spouse is in Pennsylvania solely to be with his/her spouse and the servicemember's spouse elects to have the same residence for purposes of taxation as the servicemember regardless of the date on which their marriage occurred.
+PA-source income, from a business, profession, farm, rental or royalty property, related to a business or property located in Pennsylvania remains taxable to PA nonresident military personnel and their spouses and is not covered by the SCRA.
+For detailed information on how SCRA impacts state taxation of income earned by a service member's nonmilitary spouse, please review updated Tax Bulletin 2010-01 on the department's website, www.revenue.pa.gov.